 This measure is to be submitted at each denominator eligible visit for patients with a diagnosis of primary headache during the performance period.
-This measure may be submitted by Merit-based Incentive Payment System (MIPS) eligible clinicians who perform the quality actions described in the measure based on the services provided and the measure-specific denominator coding.
+This measure may be submitted by Merit-based Incentive Payment System (MIPS) eligible clinicians who perform the guality actions described in the measure based on the services provided and the measure-specific denominator coding.

-NOTE: Patient encounters for this measure conducted via telehealth (e.g., encounters coded with GQ, GT, 95, or POS 02 modifiers) are allowable.
+NOTE: Patient encounters for this measure conducted via telehealth (including but not limited to encounters coded with GQ, GT, 95, POS 02, POS 10) are allowable.